Michigan Lawyer Blog

 Notice

-When a property owner knows of a dangerous condition on their property, they must remove the danger, repair it, or tell visitors about the potential danger.
 The property owner cannot be expected to fix a hazardous situation without due notice.
-If the danger occurred recently and the owner was unaware of its presence, they may not be held liable for the resulting damage.
-However, if the owner is negligent in monitoring the property or fails to check for hazards, they could still be found liable for dangers they were unaware of.
+If the danger occurred recently and the owner was unaware of its presence, they may not be liable for the damage.
+However, if the owner is negligent in monitoring the property or fails to check for hazards, they could still be found liable for unknown dangers.

 Damage